omarandstuff/reducthor/README.md

 ## Getting staterd

-A new instalnce of reducthor should be instantiated at the beggining, passong a configuraion object containing our action descriptiors.
+A new instance of Reducthor should be instantiated at the beginning, passing a configuration object containing our action descriptors.

 This is how a simple action looks like